2011 WPA World Nine-ball Championship: Double-elimination round

 The second day featured first- and second-round matches.
-The Filipino world number-two Ronnie Alcano and world number-three Antonio Lining defeated Hamzah al-Saeed 9–5 and Liu Cheng-Cheih 9–4, respectively, in the first round.
+The Filipino world number-two Ronato Alcano and world number-three Antonio Lining defeated Hamzah al-Saeed 9–5 and Liu Cheng-Cheih 9–4, respectively, in the first round.
 The 1995 champion, Oliver Ortmann, lost his opening match 6–9 to Japanese player Tohru Kuribayashi.
 Qualifier Mohammad al-Hazmi defeated world number-24 Nguyen Phuc Long, 9–6; he would play Daryl Peach, who defeated Keng Kwang Chan 9–5.
 Qatar's number-one Mohanna Obaidly lost his first round matches, but defeated Andrew Kong of Hong Kong in the loser's second round.
 Mark Gray trailed 2–7, but won seven racks in-a-row to win 9–7.
 Two matches went to a deciding rack; Radosław Babica and Yukio Akakariyama defeated Raymund Faron and Mohammed Al Bin Ali 9–8, respectively.

 The 2005 winner, Wu Jia-qing (shown in 2007), lost twice in the double-elimination round.

 The third day was devoted to second-round matches.
 Winners in the winners' bracket advanced to the round of 64, and losers'-bracket winners played the winners'-bracket losers the following day.
-All Filipino players in the winners' bracket won their matches to advance to the round of 64; WPA world number-one Dennis Orcollo, Reyes, Bustamante, Oliver Medenilla, Jeffery de Luna, Alan Cuartero, Ronnie Alcano and Antonio Lining all won their matches and qualified for the knockout round.
+All Filipino players in the winners' bracket won their matches to advance to the round of 64; WPA world number-one Dennis Orcollo, Reyes, Bustamante, Oliver Medenilla, Jeffery de Luna, Alan Cuartero, Ronato Alcano and Antonio Lining all won their matches and qualified for the knockout round.
 The 2006 WPA World Nine-ball Championship winner Alcano had to win a deciding rack to defeat Radosław Babica of Poland, and Cuartero (an overseas Filipino worker in Kuwait) defeated Marcus Chamat of Sweden.
 Shane Van Boening, one of only two Americans in the tournament, defeated 2005 champion Wu Jia-qing.
 Wu led 2–0, then went on the hill at 8–6.
 Van Boening evened the match, and held on to win in the final rack.